Aider-AI/aider/examples/pong.md

 ---
 #### >  go ahead

 Now, let's add the Paddle and Ball classes, handle user input, update the ball position, draw the objects, and handle scoring.
-I'll provide the code changes in the ORIGINAL/UPDATED format.
+I'll provide the code changes in an *EDIT BLOCK*.

 ```python
 pong_game.py